TIGER-AI-Lab/EditReward/EditReward/evaluate/README.md

 ## 📚 Citation

-If you use this evaluation suite, please cite the original paper:
+If you use this evaluation suite, please cite our paper:

 ```bibtex
 @article{wu2025editreward,